wimhaanstra/com.sortedbits.blauhoff/README.md

 ### Installation

-Currently only the test version of the app is up-to-date for usage with both Modbus or Solarman.
+Currently only the test version of the app is up-to-date for usage with Modbus, Solarman, and Smart Energy PLAT batteries.

 1. Visit [the installation page here](https://homey.app/a/com.sortedbits.blauhoff/test/).
 2. Click the big green **`Install App`** button that appears on the page.